Trump holds campaign rally in Arizona

 Khashoggi, who had written critically of Saudi Crown Prince Mohammed bin Salman, disappeared two weeks ago during a visit to the consulate in Istanbul.

-Fox News’ Matt Richardson, Alex Pappas and The Associated Press contributed to this report.
+Fox News’ Matt Richardson, Alex Pappas, Brooke Singman and The Associated Press contributed to this report.